cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Each 16-bit timer has sub-modules like input stage, prescaler, updown counter and comparators.
 Each Timer has its own set of CSRs that are used to configure various submodules.

-Only single Timer can be configured to generate a 4 bit PWM (or) Two Timers can be configured to generate two 4 bit PWMs parallely (or)
-Three Timers can be configured to generate three 4 bit PWMs parallely (or) Four Timers can be configured to generate three 4 bit PWMs parallely.
+APB timers can PWM signals in below combination: -

+- A single timer can generate one 4-bit PWM.
+- Two timers can generate two 4-bit PWMs in parallel.
+- Three timers can generate three 4-bit PWMs in parallel.
+- Four timers can also generate four 4-bit PWMs in parallel.

-APB ADVANCED TIMER also generates a 4 bit output event signal to the CPU subsystem which uses a REG_EVENT_CFG CSR which is not related to the Timers.
+APB ADVANCED TIMER also generates a 4 bit output event signal to the CPU subsystem which uses a REG_EVENT_CFG CSR.

 The figure below is a high-level block diagram of the APB ADVANCED TIMER module:-